 This course will make use of York University's Course Management Platform called eClass.
 Assignments, instructions for completing them and other information important to successfully completing this course will be posted on the course eClass site.
-You will also be submitting your assignments through a Turnitin portal on the course eClass site.
+The lecturers for each topic have been recorded using Zoom and will be provided to you through a system called Panopto.
+The four meetings to discuss and take questions about the assignments and exams will be held using Zoom.
+You will also be submitting your assignments through a Turn It In portal on the course eClass site.
 As well, during this course (in the Fall term) we will be exploring the benefits and downsides of using AI in public administration.
 We will be using the free version of ChatGPT and you will need to sign up for an account to complete the assignment if you do not already have one.